Hot enough to fry an egg? Possibly, but….

 Hardwoods series from DuraLife and the Reliaboard from TimberTech.
 Ironically, these are old technology composites, with core material that is a combination of wood fibers and plastic.
 Why is this old technology cooler?
 Well, wood holds and conducts less heat than plastic.
 The newer, all-PVC boards perform better — resist food stains, mildew, and scratches better — but they are hotter.
 My temperature readings show this, and the published values of thermal conductivity endorse it.

-than TimberTech’s all composite boards, which have no plastic cap?
-Perhaps it’s the materials: DuraLife uses polypropylene plastic for its cap and in its core.
-The other manufacturers use polyethylene or PVC, both of which conduct more heat.
+Duralife has a hard plastic cap, and it’s slightly cooler than TimberTech’s all composite boards, which have no plastic cap.
+I suspect Duralike’s advantage is in the materials: it uses polypropylene plastic for its cap and in its core.
+The other manufacturers use polyethylene or PVC, both of which conduct more heat than polypropylene.